In addition to the doctrinal statement, our mission has some unique characteristics. Here are a few of them:

 The mission is apolitical.
 The Lord has called us to go to Africa and preach the Gospel.
 We don’t believe that the Lord has called us to support any political party.

-Servant Missions.
-Typically foreign missionaries want to lead and maintain control over the mission and those relating to the mission.
-Our mission views the missionary as a servant who is called to serve the local Xhosa leaders.
-The goal is to raise up and serve national leaders, not lead local Christians.
-After three decades of service to the amaXhosa, Kelly and Kathy work under the national leadership that they once discipled.
+We are servants.
+Typically, foreign missionaries want to lead and maintain control over the mission and those related to the mission.
+Our mission views the missionary as a servant who is called to serve local Xhosa leaders.
+Our goal is to raise up and serve national leaders—not to assert control or authority over them.
+After three decades of service to the Xhosa, we now work under godly national leaders whom we once discipled.